ndrakos/blog/_posts/2020-09-27-Check_SEDs.md

 categories: mocks
 ---

-I have assigned SEDs to all the galaxies, as outlined in my previous post <code>https://ndrakos.github.io/blog/mocks/SED_Methods/</code>.
+I have assigned SEDs to all the galaxies, as outlined in my <a href="https://ndrakos.github.io/blog/mocks/SED_Methods/">previous post</a>.

 In this post I am doing some checks to see if these SEDs are reasonable.